ahmedkaludi/push-notification/readme.txt

 == Changelog ==
+= 1.22 (30 September 2021) =
+* Added: Option to display the notification popup banner after the Nth page view #571
+* Added: Option to show the notification popup after the "Nth" seconds. #570
+* Added: Option to show the pop-up after some days again if closed by user. #532

 = 1.21 (20 September 2021) =
 * Added: Badge, number of notification will show on the app ICON of PWA #644